pgpartman/pg_partman/doc/pg_partman.md

  - `retention_keep_table`
     - Boolean value to determine whether dropped child tables only detached or actually dropped.
     - Default is TRUE to keep the table and only uninherit it.
 Set to FALSE to have the child tables removed from the database completely.
+ - `retention_keep_publication`
+    - If `retention_keep_table` is set to true, determines whether to drop the table from any publications that it may be a member of.
+    - Boolean value that defaults to false, meaning that by default tables that are not completely dropped as part of retention are removed from their publications.
  - `epoch`
     - Flag the table to be partitioned by time by an integer epoch value instead of a timestamp.
 See `create_parent()` function for more info.
 Default 'none'.
  - `constraint_cols`